National Telefilm Associates: History

 NTA was founded by Ely Landau and Oliver A. Unger in 1954 when Ely Landau, Inc. was reorganized in partnership with Unger and Harold Goldman.
 NTA was the successor company to U.M. & M. TV Corporation, which it bought out in 1956.
 In mid 1956, 20th Century Fox licensed the pre-1948 film library for television distribution, but not the copyrights to National Telefilm Associates.

 In October 1956, NTA launched the NTA Film Network, a syndication service which distributed both film and live programs to television stations not affiliated with NBC, CBS, or ABC (DuMont had recently gone out of business).
 The ad-hoc network's flagship station was WNTA-TV, channel 13 in New York.
 The NTA Network was launched as a "fourth TV network", and trade papers of the time referred to it as a new television network.

 The NTA network launched on October 15, 1956, with over 100 affiliate stations.
 NTA programming included syndicated programs such as Police Call (1955), How to Marry a Millionaire (1957-1959), The Passerby, Man Without a Gun (1957-1959), and This is Alice (1958).
 The network also distributed 52 Twentieth Century Fox films in 1956.
 In November of the same year, it was announced that 50% of the network had been purchased by Fox, which would also produce original content for the network.

 In January 1959, Ely Landau was succeeded by Charles C. Barry, who took over as president of network operations.
 Landau continued to chair National Telefilm Associates.
 Bernard Tabakin became the president of National Telefilms Associates in 1962 and retained that position until 1975.
 During his tenure, NTA became the largest independent television distributor in the industry and acquired various film libraries, including NBC Films and Republic Pictures.

-Despite the 50% ownership of 20th Century Fox, the film network never developed into a major commercial television network on a par with the "Big Three" television networks; modern TV historians regard the NTA Film Network as a syndication service rather than a major television network.
+Despite the 50% ownership by 20th Century Fox, the film network never developed into a major commercial television network on a par with the "Big Three" television networks; modern TV historians regard the NTA Film Network as a syndication service rather than a major television network.

 In March 1973, NTA bought NBC Films, the syndication arm of the NBC television network since March 1953 for $7.5 million, after the FCC ruled TV networks could not syndicate their own shows.
 Notable titles include Bonanza, The High Chaparral, Car 54, Where Are You?, Kimba the White Lion and Get Smart.

 Like its U.M. & M. predecessor, NTA altered the original negatives to the Paramount black-and-white animated shorts, replacing the front-and-end titles.
 References to Paramount and Technicolor were blacked out, with the NTA logo replacing the Paramount mountain.

 At the end of color prints, the NTA logo had a U.M. & M. copyright byline below it, but on black-and-white prints, the U.M. & M. copyright appeared where the original Paramount copyright had been.